 Andrew is 14 years old.
-He was born with Amniotic Band Syndrome which resulted in the congenital loss of his left leg below the knee, a right club foot as well as affecting the fingers on both hands.
-He has underwent 7 surgeries since birth, none of which have stopped him from accomplishing anything that he wants!
+He was born with Amniotic Band Syndrome, which resulted in the congenital loss of his left leg below the knee, a right club foot, as well as affecting the fingers on both hands.
+He has undergone 7 surgeries since birth, none of which have stopped him from accomplishing anything that he wants!

-Andrew received his first prosthetic when he was about 18 months old where he was a patient at the Shriner’s Hospital in Lexington, KY.
-He has always been very active in sports and has played football, basketball and baseball since the age of 5.
+Andrew received his first prosthetic when he was about 18 months old, when he was a patient at the Shriner’s Hospital in Lexington, KY.
+He has always been very active in sports and has played football, basketball, and baseball since the age of 5.
 He currently plays football and basketball on the middle school teams at his school, Mt.
 Juliet Christian Academy.
 He has since given up baseball to devote his time to train for the track season and compete in the UCO Endeavor Games in Edmond, OK in June.

-Andrew’s short term goal is to go to the 2014 UCO Endeavor Games and bring home the GOLD and break all records possible!
-Some other long term goals are to make the 2016 USA Paralympic Track and Field Team, play college football at Vanderbilt University and eventually make it to the NFL!
+Andrew’s short-term goal is to go to the UCO Endeavor Games and bring home the GOLD and break all records possible!
+Some long-term goals are to play college football at Vanderbilt University and eventually make it to the NFL!
 The biggest inspiration in Andrew’s life is his dad, Mike Kittrell, who has also been his coach for every sport that he has ever played.
-Mike has always instilled in Andrew that he is no different from anyone else and he can do whatever he sets his mind to… and when you see him on the field, the basketball court or the track, you will quickly realize that he holds nothing back!
+Mike has always instilled the belief in Andrew that he is no different from anyone else and he can do whatever he sets his mind to… and when you see him on the field, the basketball court or the track, you will quickly realize that he holds nothing back!

 Andrew was awarded the Kaia Jergenson Courage Award from the Nashville Sports Council in March 2013.
 He is involved in various community service projects with his school and with ABR.
 He is also involved with the youth group at First Baptist Church in Mt.
 Juliet and in mission trips with his school.